eMahtab/is-graph-bipartite/README.md

 ![Is Graph Bipartite](example.JPG?raw=true)

 ## Approach :
-Start BFS from vertex 0, add unvisited neighbors to the queue, the neighbors will be visited at `level+1` , if we found any node in the queue which is already visited but whose level is different than its already visited level, then it means the graph has a odd length cycle and its definitely not a bipartite graph.
+Start BFS from vertex 0, level of vertex 0 will be 0.

+Add unvisited neighbors to the queue, the neighbors will be visited at `level+1`.

+If we found any node in the queue which is already visited but whose level is different than its already visited level, then it means the graph has a odd length cycle and its definitely not a bipartite graph.

 # Implementation 1 : BFS
 ```java